secureoptions/threshold/README.md

    The user-defined action to take if the threshold is triggered.
 This can be just about any command that you can execute from the command-line.

 __-c | --count__<br />
    Default is 3.
-The number of consective ping packets that must fail response from target before triggering action.
+The number of consective pings that must fail response from target before triggering action.
 If using with TCP handshakes (-P), it's the number of consecutive handshakes that must fail.

 __-d | --destination__<br />
    The target host IP or DNS hostname that you want to monitor.
-If this host becomes unresponsive, then the defined action (-a) is taken
+If this host becomes unresponsive for the parameters you define, then the action (-a) is taken

 __-i | --interval__<br />
    Default is 5.
-The interval in seconds that you want to send out a ping packet.
+The interval in seconds that you want to send out a single ping.
 If used with TCP (-P) the interval in seconds that TCP handshakes will be initiated

 __-k | --kill__<br />
    Use to kill either a specific trigger/action job (ie. threshold -k 3509), or kill ALL trigger/action jobs (ie. threshold -k all)